csb048/Summa-openWQ/OpenWQSUMMAREADME.txt

 The location of calls to openWQ are located in the folllowing:
     - OpenWQ::decl is called from summa_init.f90 (near the bottom of the file)
-    - OpenWQ::run_time_start is called in summa_driver.f90 before summa_runPhysics
+    - OpenWQ::openwq_run_time_start is called in summa_driver.f90 before summa_runPhysics
     around lines 95-100.
-    - OpenWQ::run_space will be called within the model simulation, TBD
+    - OpenWQ::openwq_run_space will be called within the model simulation, TBD
-    - OpenWQ::run_time_start will be called in summa_driver.f90 after
+    - OpenWQ::openwq_run_time_start will be called in summa_driver.f90 after
     summa_runPhysics, around lines 95-105;